Summary of Significant Accounting Policies |

 Platform Subscriptions and Services Revenue

 The Company derives subscription revenue from software license fees, which comprise subscription fees from customers licensing the Company’s Software Development Kits (SDKs), which includes accessing the MaaS platform and/or MaaS platform data; application development service revenue from the development of customer applications, or apps, which are built and delivered to customers; and support fees.
-The Company’s contract terms generally range from one to three years.
+The Company’s contract terms generally range from to years.
 License fees are typically billed annually in advance.

 Subscription revenue from SDK licenses gives the customer the right to access the Company’s MaaS platform.
 In accordance with ASC 606, a ‘right to access’ license is recognized over the license period.